puppetlabs/tasks-hands-on-lab/9-writing-advanced-plans/README.md

     ]
     ```

-4. Write a function to list the unique volumes across your nodes.
+4. Write a function to list the unique volumes across your nodes and save the function as `modules/exercise9/lib/puppet/functions/unique.rb`.
 A helpful function for this would be `unique`, but [puppetlabs-stdlib] includes a Puppet 3-compatible version that can't be used.
 Not all Puppet functions can be used with Bolt.

     ```ruby
     Puppet::Functions.create_function(:unique) do